-Romania: State electricity producers cant have direct export contracts1.
-March 2016. / SEE Energy News
+Romania: State electricity producers cant have direct export contracts, SEE Energy News

 Nuclearelectrica, Hidroelectrica or Oltenia Energy state controlled electricity producers are obliged to offer their surplus to OPCOM instead of direct exports to more prospective EU markets.